-Beach camping in Tasmania (if you’re not living in Tassie) seems to be a little extravagant when Victoria, and the rest of Australia has such awesome beach camping that doesn’t involve 12 hours each way on a ferry or organising flights and camping gear.
+Beach camping in Tasmania (if you’re not living in Tassie) seems to be a little extravagant when Victoria and the rest of Australia have such awesome beach camping that doesn’t involve 12 hours each way on a ferry or organising flights and camping gear.

-Of course some might decision to hire a campervan but that’s not for me!
-It’s free if at all possible, and especially for a beach camping spot where simplicity is the key.
-We headed for the free camping at Cosy Corner South as recommended by a friend and wikicamps and were very pleased with the camp site offerings.
-I did like the look of a couple of sites overlooking the lagoon that I discovered on a walk which proves that you should get out of the car and spend some time walking around the available camp sites before picking one.
+Of course, some might decide to hire a campervan but that’s not for me!
+I like to keep it as simple and as cheap as possible, especially for a beach camping spot where simplicity is the key.
+We headed for the free camping at Cosy Corner South as recommended by a friend and the website wikicamps and were very pleased with the campsite offerings.
+I did like the look of a couple of sites overlooking the lagoon that I discovered on a walk which proves that you should get out of the car and spend some time walking around the available campsites before picking one.

 We were there just after New Years, so I was a little worried that we might struggle to find a site, but there were always people coming and going while we stayed there for three nights.

 Drop toilets only, so be pre-warned and at a busy time of the year, this can be a little more challenging.
 Bring your own supplies including water.
 You do pass through St Helens on the way in to pick up supplies.
 I have now added a decent capacity water container to my car camping kit to cover to make this easier.
 You can have a campfire, but need to bring in your own wood.
 There are a few ‘firewood for sale’ signs on the drive in so it is worth picking some up if you are staying for a few days.
 Also, dog friendly which is handy for those travelling with a pooch.